Home > Equity Release > How long does equity release take?

 What is equity release?

-With a home reversion plan you sell a portion of your home.
-When you die or enter long term care your house will be sold and the buyer will get their share of the proceeds.
+With a home reversion plan, you sell a portion of your home.
+When your home is sold when you die or go into long-term care, the buyer will get their share of the money.

-With either product you can receive the money in a lump sum or over several instalments.
+With both products, you can choose to get the money in a lump sum or in instalments.

-Find out more about equity release here: What is equity release and how does it work?
+Find out more about equity release: What is equity release and how does it work?

 How long does it take to release equity?